leaf-node/ssd-spacer/README.md

 ## Use

-First you need to install ImplicitCAD or OpenSCAD.
-I recommend ImplicitCAD.
+First you need to install ImplicitCAD.
+This project uses features not available in OpenSCAD.

 To generate an `.stl` file: